lukearmbruster/GA-DSI-4-Capstone_Project/README.md

 1. Articulate specific aim

-  My aim in this project is to identify what factors contribute to high user engagement on mainstream and fake news pages as measured by Facebook reactions.
-Once the factors are identified, build a model that predicts whether a news source is fake or mainstream, and build another model that determines which topics are likely to be most popular among followers.
+  My aim is to identify what factors uniquely identify the category of a shared Facebook news posting.
+  The project includes an investigation of mainstream, fake, and conspiracy news source.
+Once the factors are identified once an investigation is complete, a model is built that predicts the source category of a shared Facebook news post.

 2. Outline proposed methods and models

   -Via the Facebook Graph API, download post features of fake and mainstream news sources as